SebastianAigner/SebastianAigner.github.io/about.md

 permalink: /about/
 ---

+Howdy! 🤠

 My name is Sebastian.
+I am a Developer Advocate at JetBrains.
+I give talks, make videos, and write.

-I am studying Computer Science at the Technical Universtiy of Munich.
+I studied Computer Science at the Technical University of Munich.

 Thanks for stopping by!